BWLN Events

 Wednesday, October 13, 2021, 12:45-2:00 p.m.
 Eastern

-Drawing on these findings and other reporting on allegations that ultimately prompted Governor Cuomo’s resignation, panelists at this Forum will discuss how workplaces—particularly those that hold themselves out as “demanding”—often also end up being demeaning.
+Drawing on the findings of report released by New York Attorney General Letitia James in August 2021 and other reporting on allegations that ultimately prompted Governor Cuomo’s resignation, panelists at this Forum will discuss how workplaces—particularly those that hold themselves out as “demanding”—often also end up being demeaning.
 What leads to a workplace with this kind of culture?
 What are the tradeoffs for working to improve cultures from the inside versus calling out problems from the outside?
 Did the way things played out with Governor Cuomo represent a triumph or failing of #MeToo?
 What does a powerful, professional workplace of respect look like?

 This program is co-hosted by the Birnbaum Women’s Leadership Network at NYU Law.